GemeenteUtrecht/BInG/doc/camunda-bevindingen.rst

 * ``task/:id/rendered-form`` is op zich interessant, maar styling-wise kan dat een nope gaan worden + het lijkt erop dat daar angular controls in zitten... doen we dus niet iets mee
+* Starting the  camunda process and providing the ZGW API request bodies is just an extra hop and kind of beats the point of adding a generic process engine.
+The strength really lies in being able to map process-specific variables to generic API resources/calls, not have a leaky abstraction to end-user applications.

 Task handlers
 =============